Skip to main content

 Elevated rail, new stations, level crossing removals, the extension of the line to Byford and Perth's first east-west cross line connection are set to completely transform travel along the Armadale Line.

-The 130-year-old train line is set to be transformed through three significant METRONET projects: Victoria Park-Canning Level Crossing Removal, the connection of the new Thornlie-Cockburn Link to the Mandurah and Thornlie lines, and Byford Rail Extension.
+The 130-year-old train line is being transformed through three significant METRONET projects: Victoria Park-Canning Level Crossing Removal, the connection of the new Thornlie-Cockburn Link to the Mandurah and Thornlie lines, and Byford Rail Extension.

-Visit the Transperth website for more information on affected services and enhanced bus routes.
+Visit the Transperth website for more information on services and bus routes.

 Main Roads WA has released the new Traffic-ALT app to support commuters throughout the transformation.
 This can be downloaded via Google Play and the Apple App Store.